matheger/matheger.github.io/_projects/fakenews.md

 2. The "fake" news articles are sourced from a more diverse background, but unfortunately we get no detailed information about those sources.
 A high-quality dataset would include the original article URLs as well.
 3. The source for the "true" news articles is misspelt in the explanatory PDF notes. "reuter.com" leads to the website of a German retailer for bathroom products.
 The website of the Reuters news agency is "reuter**s**.com".
 This is not a huge problem in itself, but still gives off an unpleasant impression of sloppy work.
 4. For some reason, the notes also point out that each category contains "more than 12,600 articles" of "fake" and "true" news each.
 That's technically correct,[^correct] but also an example of being "oddly specific".
 (Perhaps these notes were typed out for an earlier version of the dataset and not updated later on when more articles were added?)
-5. The notes state that the data was cleaned, but does not explain *how*.
+5. The notes state that the data was cleaned, but do not explain *how*.
 6. As for the `subject` field, all Reuters articles are labeled either "politicsNews" or "worldnews".
 The labels on the "fake" articles are somewhat more granular, but only mildly more helpful: "Government News", "US_News", "left-news", "News" and "politics".
 We get no information how these labels were assigned, and more crucially, why there are no common labels between the "true" and "fake" data sets.

-Overall, the subject field doesn't really give us anything useful to work with, so we'll just ignore it from now on.
+Overall, the `subject` field doesn't really give us anything useful to work with, so we'll just ignore it from now on.
 Likewise, we'll leave the publication dates aside and focus on the article titles and bodies for our analysis.

 ## Data Cleaning

 Despite the claims in the PDF notes that the data was cleaned, there are also a number of "junk" entries that we need to deal with: Rows that only contain URLs, duplicate entries, missing text bodies, etc. A cursory look at the data also reveals another problem.
 All of the articles in the "true" data subset start with a preamble like "WASHINGTON (Reuters)".
-Including these text fragments later on would cause feature leakage, and our model would simply learn to pick out this preamble to judge whether an article is fake news.
-Similarly, a lot of the entries in the "fake" data include image source attributions that look like "Featured image via..." which causes the same problem.
+Including these text fragments later on would cause feature leakage, and our model would simply learn to pick out this preamble to judge whether an article is fake news.[^ruler_detection] Similarly, a lot of the entries in the "fake" data include image source attributions that look like "Featured image via..." which causes the same problem.
 Thus, we need to strip these parts from the valid entries as well.

 All data cleaning is done in Python, using the `pandas` and `re` regex packages.[^cleaning_code]